Traditional Bridge Mode

 - host-1 and host-2 can communicate with each other

 - host-3 and host-4 can communicate with each other

 - host-1 and host-2 cannot communicate with host-3 and host-4

 This example configuration looks like this in the

 ... auto bridge-A iface bridge-A bridge-ports swp1 swp2 bridge-vlan-aware no auto bridge-B iface bridge-B bridge-ports swp3 swp4 bridge-vlan-aware no ...

 The IEEE standard for trunking is 802.1Q.
 The 802.1Q specification adds a 4 byte header within the Ethernet frame that identifies the VLAN of which the frame is a member.

 802.1Q also identifies an untagged frame as belonging to the native VLAN (most network devices default their native VLAN to 1).
 The concept of native, non-native, tagged or untagged has generated confusion due to mixed terminology and vendor-specific implementations.
-Some clarification is in order:
+In Cumulus Linux:

 - A trunk port is a switch port configured to send and receive 802.1Q tagged frames.